 Example of internal links:

 As you can see the anchor text “SEO strategy” links to “Best 9 SEO Techniques to Drive Organic Traffic in 2022“ article.

 Make sure the links you’ve added opens up in a new window or new tab.
 If you choose to open on the same page, people might get bounced from the page.

 You can also add related posts at the bottom of the page or on the sidebar to encourage your visitors to read other blog posts from your website.

 In my blog post sidebar, you can see that I’ve added the latest posts which shows the blog posts I’ve published recently.

 Having these strategies in place, you can effectively reduce the bounce rate of your website.

-In this article, I’ve covered everything you need to know about bounce rate and the ways to reduce your bounce rate effectively.
-But, always remember that even if you manage to reduce your bounce rate without high-quality content, the risk of it to increase if quite high.
+In this article, I’ve covered everything you need to know about bounce rates and the ways to reduce your bounce rate effectively.
+But, always remember that even if you manage to reduce your bounce rate without high-quality content, the risk of it increasing is quite high.

 Some of the ways mentioned above can help you gain quick results, but you might want to focus on growing your site’s traffic for the long-term while reducing the bounce rate.

-If you choose the satisfy your users expectation, it will naturally improve your site’s overall performance from generating traffic to converting your visitors into paying customers.
+If you choose the satisfy your user’s expectations, it will naturally improve your site’s overall performance from generating traffic to converting your visitors into paying customers.